-An investor in Alumni will therefore obtain a 45 % tax incentive (for an individual tax payer at maximum marginal rate) at the time of investment.
+An investor in Alumni will, therefore, obtain a 45 % tax incentive (for an individual taxpayer at the maximum marginal rate) at the time of investment.

-Alumni is able to invest in companies with total assets up to R50 million (previously R20m).
-Alumni is able to consider investment in larger, more established companies, significantly expanding the investment universe and reducing investment risk.
+Alumni are able to invest in companies with total assets up to R50 million (previously R20m).
+Alumni are able to consider investments in larger, more established companies, significantly expanding the investment universe and reducing investment risk.

 Section 12J is subject to the provisions of the Income Tax Act No. 58 of 1962 (the Act).
 Section 12J was introduced to cater for the deductions in respect of expenditure incurred in exchange for the issue of venture capital company shares.

 Requirements to be met by Section 12J companies

 The company must satisfy the following requirements by the end of each year of assessment after the expiry of 36 months from the first date of issue of Venture Capital Shares.

 A minimum of 80% of the expenditure incurred by the VCC to acquire assets must be for qualifying shares, and each investee company must, immediately after the issuing of the qualifying shares, hold assets with a book value not exceeding: R500 million in any junior mining company; or R50 million in any other qualifying company.